-- "Same schooner, Charlie Ritchie, Liverpool, Nova Scotia, 33, single. - "Albert May, 267 Rogers Street, City, 27, single. - "September 27th.
-Orvin Dollard, 30, married, drowned in dory off Eastern Point."
+"Same schooner, Charlie Ritchie, Liverpool, Nova Scotia, 33, single.

+"Albert May, 267 Rogers Street, City, 27, single.

+"September 27th. --Orvin Dollard, 30, married, drowned in dory off Eastern Point."
 That shot went home, for one of the widows flinched where she sat, clasping and unclasping her hands.
 Mrs. Cheyne, who had been listening with wide-opened eyes, threw up her head and choked.
 Dan's mother, a few seats to the right, saw and heard and quickly moved to her side.
 The reading went on.
 By the time they reached the January and February wrecks the shots were falling thick and fast, and the widows drew breath between their teeth.
-"February i4th. - Schooner "Harry Randolph" dismasted on the way home from Newfoundland; Asa Musie, married, 32, Main Street, City, lost overboard.
-"February a 3d. - Schooner "Gilbert Hope"; went astray in dory, Robert Beavon, 29, married, native of Pubnico, Nova Scotia."
+"February 14th. --Schooner Harry Randolph dismasted on the way home from Newfoundland; Asa Musie, married, 32, Main Street, City, lost overboard.
+"February 23d. --Schooner Gilbert Hope; went astray in dory, Robert Beavon, 29, married, native of Pubnico, Nova Scotia."
 But his wife was in the hall.
 They heard a low cry, as though a little animal had been hit.
-It was stifled at once, and a girl staggered out of the hail.
+It was stifled at once, and a girl staggered out of the hall.
 She had been hoping against hope for months, because some who have gone adrift in dories have been miraculously picked up by deep-sea sailing-ships.
 Now she had her certainty, and Harvey could see the policeman on the sidewalk hailing a hack for her.
-"It's fifty cents to the depot" - the driver began, but the policeman held up his hand - "but I'm goin' there anyway.
+"It's fifty cents to the depot"--the driver began, but the policeman held up his hand--"but I'm goin' there anyway.
 Jump right in.
-Look at here, Alf; you don't pull me next time my lamps ain't lit.
+Look at here, Al; you don't pull me next time my lamps ain't lit.
 See?"
 The side-door closed on the patch of bright sunshine, and Harvey's eyes turned again to the reader and his endless list.
-"April 19th. - Schooner "Mamie Douglas" lost on the Banks with all hands.
+"April 19th. --Schooner Mamie Douglas lost on the Banks with all hands.